MSc in Pharmacology

 The Department of Pharmacology offers excellent IT facilities and support, including a dedicated MSc room with computers for student use.

 You will be able to access virtually all relevant journals through the University Library services.
 University libraries also stock many current textbooks relating to the study of Pharmacology.

-The department is well-equipped with the latest scientific equipment including a transmission electron microscope, robots for protein crystallisation and structure determination, and facilities for proteomic studies, confocal imaging and molecular biology.
+The department is well-equipped with state-of-the-art scientific equipment for electrophysiology, proteomic studies, confocal and live imaging, and molecular biology.